allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 **Does robustness imply underfitting?**

-To verify if the evaluated methods have any effect on the model's performance when there is no noise in the training data, we tested all of them on a clean dataset without any synthetic noise.
+To verify if the evaluated methods have any effect on the model’s performance when there is no noise in the training data, we tested all of them on a clean dataset without any synthetic noise.

 In the absence of corrupted data, three of the tested methods (SPL, PRL and CT) are effectively reduced to the baseline